kb0dkin/Neurolux-Software-Releases/README.md

 # NeuroLux Software
 ## NeuroLux Bluetooth software installation:
+All latest software can be found under Releases at https://github.com/NeuroLux-Inc/Neurolux-Software-Releases/releases/latest

 Use the NeuroLux Bluetooth Installer.msi file for the NeuroLux software installation.
 This is the only file you will need to get started with your Bluetooth-enabled Neurolux devices.
 Install on a computer with a dedicated graphics card for optimal performance.
 A shortcut to the application folder will be found on your desktop.